Asking the big questions: is Madrid, Spain worth visiting?

 Published by Cassie on

 📌 Madrid famously has a rich cultural heritage, and a thriving food scene.
-It’s the second leafiest city in the wold and it also has a great queer scene.
+It’s the second leafiest city in the world and it also has a great queer scene.
 In my opinion, Madrid isn’t only “worth visiting”, it’s a clear “must visit”.
-I joined forces with a group of other bloggers and adventurers to show you why.

 In this article we’ll consider the following while answering the question, “Is Madrid, Spain worth visiting?”